 - 2. A new policy will now allow the state the flexibility to authorize SFAs to release leftover food to charitable nonprofit organizations under the following conditions: - a.
 Good meal production planning is followed to ensure that one meal per child is produced. - b.
 The leftover food cannot be used in the food service program and would otherwise be thrown away. - c.
 State and local health codes are followed. - d.
 There is an agreement on file at the SFA between the SFA and the nonprofit organization to include, at a minimum: (a) terms of the agreement; (b) duties of the district; (c) duties of the contractor; (d) nondiscrimination; (e) contractor not an officer, employee, or agent of the district; (f) liability; (g) hold harmless and indemnification; and (h) certification of liability insurance.
-An example of an agreement is on page CM-112-113. - e.
+An example of an agreement is on page CM-111. - e.
 Documentation must be maintained with food production records.
 This must include, at a minimum: - What food items - Quantities - Date

-3. Share Table (SP 41-2016)
+- 3. Share Table (SP 41-2016) - a.

-- a.
 Using "share tables" is an innovative strategy to encourage the consumption of nutritious foods and reduce food waste. - b.
 All CNP operators must plan, prepare, and order food with the goal of providing one meal per child at each meal service.
 If a school has leftovers or unusable foods on a frequent basis, menu planning and production practices should be adjusted to reduce leftovers or unusable foods. - c.
 FNS regulations require participating schools to provide reimbursable meals that meet specific meal pattern requirements.
 However, FNS recognizes that children may not always want to consume certain food or beverage items included in their meal.
 "Share tables" are tables or stations where children may return whole food or beverage items they choose not to eat, if it is in compliance with local and State food safety codes.
-These foods and beverage items are then available to other children who may want additional servings. - d Contact your local health department to ensure the district having a share table is allowable in your count.

-C. Food Garbage
+These foods and beverage items are then available to other children who may want additional servings. - C. Food Garbage